-• Implement or improve infection control procedures.32 This will minimize the number
+Implement or improve infection control procedures.32 This will minimize the number of infections to be handled in the hospital.33 (For more detail, see AMS Blueprint Guide to Infection Control)

-• Identify and define patient populations for TDM.^{1,2}

-- If possible, implement TDM for patient populations who are likely to have unpredictable oral drug absorption if receiving oral azoles (eg, those with diarrhea, vomiting, altered organ function, or who are pediatric, obese, or critically ill). - Where TDM is not available, perform the following progressive steps: check compliance, stop interacting drugs (if possible), use more bio-available formulations (eg, posaconazole tablet instead of suspension), stop histamine-2 or proton pump inhibitors, and switch to intravenous formulations (if possible).32 - Culture and identify fungal pathogens whenever possible.
-Disk diffusion, gradient diffusion and agar screening are less costly than the microdilution broth technique, though these tests require inter-laboratory standardization (see Appendix 2). - Provide education against self-medication.
+- Identify and define patient populations for TDM.12 - If possible, implement TDM for patient populations who are likely to have unpredictable oral drug absorption if receiving oral azoles (eg, those with diarrhea, vomiting, altered organ function, or who are pediatric, obese, or critically ill). - Where TDM is not available, perform the following progressive steps: check compliance, stop interacting drugs (if possible), use more bio-available formulations (eg, posaconazole tablet instead of suspension), stop histamine-2 or proton pump inhibitors, and switch to intravenous formulations (if possible).32 - Culture and identify fungal pathogens whenever possible.^{1,2} Disk diffusion, gradient diffusion and agar screening are less costly than the microdilution broth technique and do not require expertise to perform, but these tests do require inter-laboratory standardization^{34,35} (see Appendix 2). - Provide education against self-medication.
 South Asian countries have a high frequency of self-medication, which is often linked to inappropriate drug usage and high levels of antimicrobial resistance.^{36,37}